Tone sandhi: Languages with tone sandhi

 Tone sandhi occurs to some extent in nearly all tonal languages, manifesting itself in different ways.
-Tonal languages, characterized by their use of pitch to affect meaning, appear all over the world, especially in the Niger-Congo language family of Africa, and the Sino-Tibetan language family of East Asia, as well as other East Asian languages such as Kra-Dai, and Papuan languages.
-East and Southeast Asian languages tend to have larger tonal libraries compared to African languages.
+Tonal languages, characterized by their use of pitch to affect meaning, appear all over the world, especially in the Niger-Congo language family of Africa and the Sino-Tibetan language family of East Asia, as well as other East Asian languages such as Kra-Dai, and Papuan languages.
+East and Southeast Asian languages tend to have larger tonal inventories compared to African languages.
 However, African languages frequently exhibit downdrift and mobility, forms of tone interaction.
-Tonal languages are also found in many Oto-Manguean and other languages of Central America, as well as in parts of North America (such as Athabaskan in British Columbia, Canada), and Europe.
+Tonality is also found in many Oto-Manguean and other languages of Central America, as well as in parts of North America (such as Athabaskan in British Columbia, Canada), and Europe.

 Many North American and African tonal languages undergo "syntagmatic displacement", as one tone is replaced by another in the event that the new tone is present elsewhere in the adjacent tones.
-Usually, these processes of assimilation occur from left to right.
+Usually, these processes of assimilation occur from left to right (see Chinese languages, below).
 In some languages of West Africa, for example, an unaccented syllable takes the tone from the closest tone to its left.
 However, in East and Southeast Asia, "paradigmatic replacement" is a more common form of tone sandhi, as one tone changes to another in a certain environment, whether or not the new tone is already present in the surrounding words or morphemes.